Skip to content

 4. Civil marriage in France must take place at a town hall (mairie); private estates and hotels host the symbolic, blessing, or religious ceremony only.
 Garden ceremonies need wet-weather backup; ask each venue for indoor alternatives at first enquiry.

-5. Two of ten estates publish their pricing, capacity, and date availability directly with FWS.
+5. Several of the estates publish their pricing, capacity, and date availability directly with FWS.

 Archetype guide